TerraDharitri/drt-go-chain-simulator/README.md

 ## Features

-- Implements all `mx-chain-proxy-go` endpoints.
+- Implements all `drt-go-chain-proxy` endpoints.
 - Extra endpoints for specific operations.
 - Simulates the behavior of a local testnet without a consensus group.

 ## API Documentation

-`mx-chain-simulator-go` includes all the [proxy endpoints](https://github.com/TerraDharitri/drt-go-chain-proxy#rest-api-endpoints)
+`drt-go-chain-simulator` includes all the [proxy endpoints](https://github.com/TerraDharitri/drt-go-chain-proxy#rest-api-endpoints)

 ### Additionally, the simulator offers custom endpoints: